 Some businesses may require you to have a certain level of cover in order to work with you, such as public liability cover and professional indemnity insurance.
 With Superscript, you can be insured in under 10 minutes, so you never miss out on an all-important job.

-If you employ anyone, even just one temporary person, you're legally required to have employers liability insurance in the UK.
+If you employ anyone, even just one temporary worker, you're legally required to have employers' liability insurance in the UK.
 The only exception to this is if you only employ family members.
 You can read more about the rules for various business types and more details of the exemption in our 'Do I need business insurance?' guide.

 What types of cover do self-employed professionals need?

-Clients pay for your knowledge and expertise, but what if you make a mistake?
-If your advice doesn't work out as expected, you could face a lawsuit, with legal costs and compensation to pay.
+Clients pay for your skills, knowledge and expertise, but what if you make a mistake?
+If your advice doesn't work out as expected and your mistakes cost your clients time and money, you could face a lawsuit, with legal costs and compensation to pay.
 If that happens, professional indemnity cover (PI) will ensure you're protected.
-Plus, clients may insist you have it – so it could help you win assignments (or not lose them!)

 Business contents and equipment cover